A Training in Lateral Liberation

 We are living in a time of high contrast.

-Explore Indigenous concepts of land, place and decolonization.
-Examine decolonial practices (language, art, economics and gender) combined with embodied knowledge of Indigenous peoples, and the ways that centering this knowledge can rupture the politics of what is considered valid “knowing.”
+Explore Indigenous concepts of land, place, and decolonization.
+Examine decolonial practices (language, art, economics and gender) combined with embodied knowledge of Indigenous peoples, and the ways that centring this knowledge can rupture the politics of what is considered valid “knowing.”
 Together we will learn to laterally liberate consciousness.

-Kim Haxton will also be presenting IndigenEYEZ Leadership Essentials June 5-9, 2019.
+Kim Haxton will also be presenting IndigenEYEZ: Leadership Essentials on July 12-16 2020.

 Kim Haxton (Potowatomi) is a multifaceted, multidimensional educator, rooted in knowledge and steeped in community.
 She is Potowatami from Wasauksing.
 She has worked across Turtle Island and abroad in various capacities, always emphasizing local leadership development toward genuine healing.
 In her work with Indigeneyez, a creative arts based organization she co-founded, Kim works with Indigenous communities toward decolonization and liberation.
 Grounded in the arts and the natural world for embodied awareness and facilitated rites of passage, Kim develops de-escalation skills and diversity and anti-oppression education.
 Kim currently leads Peace and Conflict Resolution programs in the Democratic Republic of Congo, cultivating…